 WedUploader is a simple photo sharing app with just one feature—providing a QR code for your guests to upload their photos to a shared album.
 However, it doesn’t actually store your files.
 Instead, you have to connect it to your Google Drive, and all of the photos and videos are uploaded and stored there.

-It’s a good option if you’re looking for a free app and you don’t need any of the extra features, like live slideshows.
+It’s a good option if you’re looking for an affordable option (with a one-time $39 payment) and you don’t need any of the extra features, like live slideshows.

 Conclusion